wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 which gives us $w = $ 15000 Gflop/sec.

 We can use the simulation app to double-check our result.
-We just need to enter 1500 (instead of 15000) as the task work amount in Gflop since in the simulation the core computes 10 times slower than in this question.
+We just need to enter 1500, instead of 15000, as the task work amount in Gflop since in the simulation the core computes 10 times slower than in this question.
 The simulation clearly shows that the number of idle seconds is $15 \times 2 = 30$.